yss/grunt-tree/README.md

             files: [
                 {
                     src: ['test/'],
-                    dest: 'tmp/test.json'
+                    dest: '/tmp/test.json'
                 }
             ]
         }
     }
 });

-// If the have files: "a.js", "js/b.js", "c" in the test directory,
+// If the have files: "a.css", "js/b.js", "c" in the test directory,
 // 1. run grunt, then the result will like:
 {
     "a": "a.css",